Moving to Uruguay

 When we asked people what advice they would give someone preparing to move to Uruguay, they said:

 "Uruguay is a small but vibrant country located in South America.
 It is known for its laid-back lifestyle, friendly people, and stunning natural beauty.
 Before moving to Uruguay, expats should familiarize themselves with the local culture and customs.
 It is also important to research the cost of living and the job market in the area.
 Additionally, expats should make sure to obtain the necessary visas and permits before arriving in Uruguay.
-Lastly, it is important to learn some basic Spanish, as it is the official language of the country," said one expat in Uruguay.
+Lastly, it is important to learn some basic Spanish, as it is the official language of the country," replied a member in Uruguay.

 How do I find a place to live in Uruguay?